alissonsleal/FeelZone/README.md

-# gamezone
+# FeelZone: Share your Feelings Anonymously

-App that you can send a public anonymous message to everyone (kinda like reddit actually)
+An app that you can share your feelings anonymously for everyone to read.